NikhilSawal/100DaysOfMLCode/multiple_linear_regression/readme.md

 **How do we choose the interaction terms?**

-We check the correlation between the predictor variables and select the variables that have a correlation &gt; 0.7 We use the `corrplot()` library in R to visualize the correlations.
+The best way to choose interaction terms is to use domain knowledge.
+For the sake of simplicity, we check the correlation between the predictor variables and select the variables that have a correlation &gt; 0.7 We use the `corrplot()` library in R to visualize the correlations.
 Once we identify a set of variables that are highly correlated, we include their interaction terms in our model and refit.
 The following lines of code and plot will help us visualize.

 ``` r
 M <- cor(df)